FailAcademy/learning/wdp-vancouver/_lessons/week-05/03-props-and-state.md

 Today, we'll have a brief discussion of `props` and `state` in React and demonstrate patterns for using these in React.

+We'll also discuss popular solutions for managing `state` in our applications called Redux.

 ---